-3 Simple Cocktails to Acquaint You with Drambuie
+3 Simple Cocktails to Acquaint You with the Taste of Drambuie

-There's no better time to learn about Drambuie than than the fall.
-For those of you who are unfamiliar with it, Drambuie is a blend of aged Scotch, heather honey and herbs that has a sweet, but balanced flavor.
-Unsurprisingly, it mixes incredibly well with Scotch—the whisky-Drambuie cocktail Rusty Nail is a true classic—but the liqueur's own complexity means it's great to use whether Scotch is involved or not.
+There's no better time to have your first taste of Drambuie than the fall.
+For those of you who are unfamiliar with it, Drambuie is a blend of aged Scotch, heather honey, and herbs that has a sweet, but balanced flavor.
+Unsurprisingly, it mixes incredibly well with Scotch — the whisky-Drambuie cocktail Rusty Nail is a true classic — but the liqueur's own complexity means it's great to use whether Scotch is involved or not.
 Here are three simple cocktail recipes to try.

 Easy: Bonnie Prince Charlie

 Named for the prince who led a Scottish uprising against the English, this cocktail combines Drambuie with one of our favorite things: bubbles.
 Don't skip the garnish here; lemon peel will help the sparkling wine keep bubbling and bubbling (so be careful as you add it, lest you have an unexpected sparkling volcano on your hands).

 Instructions: In a tall glass or champagne flute, pour 1 ounce of Drambuie and then 4 ounces of sparkling wine.
 Garnish with a long, skinny lemon peel.